jamiedidthis/quartz/content/books/the dawn of everything.md

 ---
-title: "The Dawn of Everything"
+title: The Dawn of Everything
-subtitle: "A New History of Humanity"
+subtitle: A New History of Humanity
 authors:
   - David Graeber
   - David Wengrow
 publishers:
   - Farrar, Straus and Giroux
-publish: 2021
-tags:
+publishDate: 2021-11-09
+series:
+series_weight:
+genres:
- - nonfic
+  - nonfiction
   - history
+  - sociology
+shelves:
+  - indigenous
+  - natural-history
+  - pleasure-and-play
+date: 2024-01-04 21:46
+lastmod: 2024-01-04 21:46
 ---
 One would do well to read up on Graeber’s [[notes/what's the point if we can't have fun|theory of playfulness]].
 I’d add C. Thi Nguyen’s [[notes/playfulness vs epistemic traps|playfulness vs epistemic traps]] too.

 A concept I am utterly on board with: that the assumptions we make about archeological finds or the historical record says vastly more about our own mindset (unexamined prejudices) than the period in question.